Tube Tales

-Tube Tales is a 1999 British anthology film of nine short films based on the true-life experiences of London Underground passengers as submitted to Time Out magazine.
+Tube Tales is a 1999 British anthology film of nine short films based on the true-life experiences of London Underground (aka The Tube) passengers as submitted to Time Out magazine.
 The stories were scripted and filmed independently of each other.
 Filming took place on the London Underground network in 1999 by nine directors including Stephen Hopkins, Charles McDougall and Bob Hoskins, with directorial debuts by Ewan McGregor and Jude Law.
 The film was produced by Richard Jobson and is also Simon Pegg's film debut, in a small role.